awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data.md

 1. Learn more about the entities that used group or policy permissions in an attempt to access a specific service\.
 This operation returns a list of entities with each entity's ARN, ID, name, path, type \(user or role\), and when they last attempted to access the service\.
 You can also use this operation for users and roles, but it only returns information about that entity\.
    + [GetServiceLastAccessedDetailsWithEntities](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetServiceLastAccessedDetailsWithEntities.html)

 1. Learn more about the identity\-based policies that an identity \(user, group, or role\) used in an attempt to access a specific service\.
 When you specify an identity and service, this operation returns a list of permissions policies that the identity can use to access the specified service\.
 This operation gives the current state of policies and does not depend on the generated report\.
 It also does not return other policy types, such as resource\-based policies, access control lists, AWS Organizations policies, IAM permissions boundaries, or session policies\.
-For more information, see [Policy Types](access_policies.md#access_policy-types) or [Evaluating Policies Within a Single Account](reference_policies_evaluation-logic.md#policy-eval-basics)\.
+For more information, see [Policy types](access_policies.md#access_policy-types) or [Evaluating policies within a single account](reference_policies_evaluation-logic.md#policy-eval-basics)\.
    + [ListPoliciesGrantingServiceAccess](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListPoliciesGrantingServiceAccess.html)